Barbara P

 A cumulative case study is one of the main types of case studies in qualitative research.
 It is used to collect information from different sources at different times.

-The aim of this case study is to summarize the past studies without spending additional cost and time on new investigations.
-So, it is a form of data analysis.
+This case study aims to summarize the past studies without spending additional cost and time on new investigations.

 Critical Instance Case Study